jordan663994/metapetz.ai/documentation-drafts.md

 # General Use Guide:

-To start, run the install instructions in the readme, then run the start command. once done, you will be asked to enter a username(does not matter what you enter).
-Once you have entered your username, you will be able to chat with a group of AI personas you can use you.
-After your conversation, you will find a file called "textpool3.textcache", please upload that file here: https://discord.com/channels/946095281731166289/951965918689366086.
+To start, run the install instructions in the readme, then run the start command.
+Once completed, you will be asked to enter a username (does not matter what you enter).
+When you have entered your username, you will be able to chat with a group of AI personas you can interact with.
+After your conversation is over, you will find a file called "textpool3.textcache", please upload that file here: https://discord.com/channels/946095281731166289/951965918689366086.

 --------------------------------------